MontaineHOA/CCnR/12_land_use_restrictions.md

 acceptable to the Board whenever outside the dwelling Lot Owners shall be responsible for the removal of their arnmal's waste wherever it is deposited within the Property.
 Dog runs and enclosures shall be kept clean and odor free at all times.
-Those pets which are permitted to roam free, or, m the sole discretion of the Board, make objectionable noise, endanger the health or safety of, or constitute a nuisance or mconvemence to the occupants of other Lot Owners, shall be removed on the Board's request.
+Those pets which are permitted to roam free, or, in the sole discretion of the Board, make objectionable noise, endanger the health or safety of, or constitute a nuisance or mconvemence to the occupants of other Lot Owners, shall be removed on the Board's request.
 If the pet owner fails to honor such request, the Board may remove the pet.
 Pets shall be registered, licensed and inoculated as required by law.

-If an 1nvest1gat1on of the Board 1nd1cates animals are kept m violation of this section, the Board shall give the Owner ten (1 O) days' written notice of the v1olat1on.
+If an 1nvest1gat1on of the Board 1nd1cates animals are kept in violation of this section, the Board shall give the Owner ten (1 O) days' written notice of the v1olat1on.
 Such violations must be remedied by the Owner within ten (10) days.
 Failure to comply with the written notice will result in a fine of $25 per day, plus late fees.
 The Assoc1at1on shall be entitled to